void-xer0rex/xer0rex.com/content/english/portfolio/_index.md

 ---
 title: "Portfolio"
-description: "This is meta description."
+description: "Here is a collection of the projects I have worked on or with over the past few years."
 draft: false

 # custom style
 custom_class: ""